Dr Jonathan Selig

 Jon is a member of the London Mathematical Society, the Institute for Mathematics and its Applications and the Institute of Physics.

-Jon is a member of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) Technical Committee on Computational Kinematics.
-He is also an associate editor for ASME Journal of Mechanisms and Robotics.
+Jon is a Member of the Scientific Committee for the biannual International Symposium on Advances in Robot Kinematics.
+He is an observer of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) Technical Committee on Computational Kinematics.
+He was also an associate editor for the ASME Journal of Mechanisms and Robotics from 2012 to 2016.